ningacoding/rn-gsignin/docs/docs/one-tap.md

 This is the easiest and recommended way to implement Google Sign In.
 It is a one-tap sign in flow that requires very little user interaction, thus increasing conversions.
 It is available on Android, iOS and Web.

+It is built on top of the [Android Credential Manager](https://developers.google.com/identity/android-credential-manager) and [One Tap](https://developers.google.com/identity/gsi/web/guides/offerings#one_tap) on the Web.
+On iOS, the provided API is a wrapper of the [iOS Google Sign In SDK](https://developers.google.com/identity/sign-in/ios/start-integrating).

 :::tip
 Please note this module is only available to sponsors️.
-[It takes just a few clicks to get access](install) ❤️.
+[It takes just a few clicks to get access](install#accessing-the-new-package-for-sponsors) ❤️.
 :::

-For detailed documentation, you can read the original docs for [Android](https://developers.google.com/identity/one-tap/android/overview) and for [Web](https://developers.google.com/identity/gsi/web/guides/offerings#one_tap).
-On iOS, the provided API is a wrapper of the [iOS Google Sign In SDK](https://developers.google.com/identity/sign-in/ios/start-integrating).

-Note that on iOS and Android, you can combine the one-tap methods with those one from the [Original Google Sign In](original), i.e. you can use the One Tap sign in to sign in the user.
-Then call `signInSilently()` and then (for example) `getCurrentUser()` to get the user data.
+Note that on iOS and Android, you can combine the one-tap methods with those one from the [Original Google Sign In](original).
+To do that, use the One-tap sign in to sign in the user.
+Then call `signInSilently()` and then (for example) `getCurrentUser()` to get the current user's information.

 ```ts
 import {